huggingface/transformers/docs/source/en/model_doc/idefics3.md

 The Idefics3 model was proposed in [Building and better understanding vision-language models: insights and future directions](https://huggingface.co/papers/2408.12637) by Hugo Laurençon, Andrés Marafioti, Victor Sanh, and Léo Tronchon.

 Idefics3 is an adaptation of the Idefics2 model with three main differences:

-- the use of Llama3 for the text model.
+- It uses Llama3 for the text model.
-- an updated processing logic for the images.
+- It uses an updated processing logic for the images.
-- The removal of the perceiver.
+- It removes the perceiver.

-The resolutions of input images can be directly controlled, and they are decomposed into patches, or not, depending on the resolution.
-See [Idefics2] for more details on the model architecture.
+Input images are either upsampled such that the longest side is 4*364 (if `do_resize` is set `True`) or processed in their original resolution.
+In any case, the image processors decomposes images in patches of 364x364 pixels.

 The abstract from the paper is the following: